blockchain030/pubquiz/README.txt

   If quizmaster decides about submit then we could use a snackbar for quizmaster messages.

 DONE (UI)
+  All text should be in sans-serif Roboto
+  Add modal dialogs instead of pages for help, about, scores, waiting, EnterSeed(?)
   Title is now "Pubquiz" and will become "Pubquiz - <screenname>".
   Add waiting screen (and home tab) with prefilled/quizmaster set message.
   Number 87 on quiz pages is a mistake and should not be there.